 We do no doubt that any type of reader browsing through the aisles of St Petersburg bookstores will be able to find what they like, as well as enjoy a cup of coffee in serenity, or even buy a Russian souvenir or a postcard.
 From classical and contemporary Russian

 The only downside for a foreigner could be the language barrier!
 Unfortunately, the majority of books lined up on the shelves of the city's bookstores are written in Russian.
 But don't despair!
-There are also a few nice bookshops where you can buy books in English, just keep reading.☺
+There are also a few nice bookshops where you can buy books in English as the ones we present on this page.☺

 If you’re a book lover like us, or you simply want to spend a few hours